nemogb-dev/nemogb-r/paper/paper.md

 # Summary

 `NemoGB` [@NemoGB-Package] allows for accurate and systematic computations of the final course letter grades.
-These computations require two inputs: a specifically structured YAML file representing the grading policy from the class syllabus and the assignment grades in CSV (comma-separated value) format from Gradescope [@10.1145/3051457.3051466] or other similar learning management systems.
+These computations require two inputs: a specifically structured YAML file representing the grading policy from the class syllabus and the assignment grades in CSV (comma-separated value) format from Gradescope [@10.1145/3051457.3051466] or other similar learning management systems, like Canvas [@canvas_gradebook_guide].
 The package uses these two inputs to break down any complex syllabi into methodical computations that can be documented and tested.

 # Statement of Need